freebsd/freebsd-quarterly/2020q2/bhyve-intel-openbsd.md

 In simple terms the host only passes the device interrupts to the guest as they come from the hardware.
-Everything related to the device management happens inside the guest so there's no danger that some network traffic exloits some issue in the host's network stack and causes the host to crash or misbehave in other ways.
+Everything related to the device management happens inside the guest so there's no danger that some network traffic exploits some issue in the host's network stack and causes the host to crash or misbehave in other ways.